zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/CustomDataSourceTransportBuilderBase.md

 ### Read(System.String)
-Sets JavaScript function which to return additional parameters which to be sent the server.
+Sets the Read operation to JavaScript function or object.

 #### Parameters